saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 36
 Built a Stock Trading News Alert — checks for stock price movements, fetches related news articles, and sends SMS notifications via Twilio.

+## Day 37
+Learned: HTTP POST, PUT, and DELETE requests, advanced authentication with HTTP headers, and date formatting with strftime.
+Built a Habit Tracker using the Pixela API.